UncleClapton/GamepadViewer-PurpleWhiteSkin/README.md

 You can generate your own settings URL [here](https://gamepadviewer.com/#generate)!

-To apply this skin on top of Gamepad Viwer, make sure the following settings are set:
+To apply this skin on top of Gamepad Viewer, make sure the following settings are set:

 * **Skin**: `PlayStation 4 (White)`
 * **Edit CSS URL**: `https://raw.githubusercontent.com/UncleClapton/GamepadViewer-PurpleWhiteSkin/master/style.css`